The Worst Witch (1998 TV series)

-The Worst Witch is an ITV television series, running from 1998 to 2001, about a group of young witches at an academy for magicians called Cackles Academy.
-The television series stars Georgina Sherrington and Felicity Jones, and is based on The Worst Witch series of books by Jill Murphy (published from 1974).
+The Worst Witch is a television series produced for ITV and YTV which ran from 1998 to 2001 with an original TV film produced in 1986.
+The series is based on Jill Murphy's book series of the same name, and centres on a group of young witches who train in an academy for magicians called Cackles Academy.
 It aired for a total of 40 episodes spread over three television series between 1998 and 2001, before being followed by its sequel Weirdsister College.
 Most episodes revolved around the academy, following the adventures of the worst witch ever, Mildred and her friends.
 The television series was later followed by The New Worst Witch, which ran for two series and chronicled the experiences of Mildred's younger cousin Hettie as she attended the school.

 A new adaptation, a UK-German co-production between CBBC, ZDF and Netflix, also titled The Worst Witch, premiered in January 2017 and ran for four seasons, concluding in 2020.

+As of 2026, one of the cast members, Holly Rivers is hosting a podcast Cackle's After Dark.
+The podcast features interviews with some of the cast.